Video Link: https://vimeo.com/286856085

 As always, you need to experiment and monitor your body’s feedback to find the exact amount that is neither too much nor too little.

 When to Consume Protein

 You can’t go wrong by taking protein immediately following a grueling workout.
 You have just attacked and torn down your muscle tissue, and for it to recover and grow more robust protein is needed.
 Whey protein is fast-acting, and therefore should be your first choice post-workout.
 Whey concentrate is inexpensive and is adequate for beginners and regular people training to stay conditioned, and have no desire to compete in any athletic competition.

 Whey Isolate is also quickly absorbed and works great for folks who are restricting their carbohydrate intake.

 Hydrolysate protein is the highest quality protein.
 But it is also the most expensive.
 It delivers efficiently absorbable peptides that can help you pack on muscle and is easy on the digestive system.
 But there's another downside to hydrolysate in addition to cost: the taste may not be to your liking.
 But give it a try and see if it works for you.

-There is also benefit in having a protein shake before bed.
+There is also the benefit of having a protein shake before bed.
 This will prevent your body from becoming catabolic during sleep.
 A catabolic state is a condition brought on by over-training and inadequate nutrition, especially protein.

 The effects are joint aches and pains, insomnia, muscle weakness, fatigue, and an inability to grow muscles... not the desired outcome for anyone concerned about fitness and muscle-building.